(LEAD) Seoul shares end lower ahead of Fed's rate decision | Yonhap News Agency

 (LEAD) Seoul shares end lower ahead of Fed's rate decision

-SEOUL, June 12 (Yonhap) -- Seoul shares ended lower Monday as investors await the U.S. Federal Reserve's interest rate decision this week.
-The Korean won rose against the U.S. dollar.
+SEOUL, June 14 (Yonhap) -- South Korean stocks finished lower Wednesday as investors awaited the outcome of the Federal Reserve's rate-setting meeting.
+The Korean won fell against the U.S. greenback.

-Among gainers, Hanjin KAL Corp., the parent firm of the national flag carrier Korean Air Co., rose 2.9 percent to 48,800 won, the country's sole aircraft manufacturer Korea Aerospace Industries Co. climbed 1.5 percent to 53,700 won, and Hanwha Ocean Co., formerly known as Daewoo Shipbuilding & Marine Engineering Co., jumped 3.8 percent to 30,100 won.
+Pharmaceutical firms were also among losers, as Samsung Biologics skidded 0.25 percent to 784,000 won and SK Bioscience went down 0.49 percent to 80,700 won.

-The local currency closed at 1,288.3 won against the U.S. dollar, up 3.2 won from the previous session's close.
+The Korean won closed at 1,278.5 won against the U.S. dollar, down 7.1 won from the previous session.

-Bond prices, which move inversely to yields, ended mixed.
-The yield on three-year Treasurys fell 1.3 basis points to 3.493 percent, and the return on the benchmark five-year government bonds rose 0.7 basis point to 3.502 percent.
+Bond prices, which move inversely to yields, ended lower.
+The yield on three-year Treasurys rose 6.1 basis points to 3.545 percent, and the return on the benchmark five-year government bonds advanced 7.2 basis points to 3.574 percent.

 brk@yna.co.kr